-The Center for Academic Excellence Committee seeks to fund innovative, collaborative projects that improve success of CSM students and advance institutional effectiveness.
-Applicant must be a full-time faculty, or part-time faculty working with at least one full-time faculty co-applicant; or an administrator or staff member.
+The Center for Academic Excellence Committee seeks to fund innovative, collaborative projects that improve CSM students' success and advance institutional effectiveness.
+Applicants must be full-time faculty, or part-time faculty working with at least one full-time faculty co-applicant; or administrators or staff members.